Ariayx/trivia/README.md

 - On Linux/Mac: `./gradlew bootRun`

 # Security Concerns
-- There is no authentication module, it will be easy to perform DDoS attack.
+- There is no authentication module and no limitation on the frequency of requests a user can make, it will be easy to perform DDoS attack.
-- If using HTTP protocol, it will be easy to decode the protocol
+- If using HTTP protocol, it will be easy to decode the protocol.

 # Scalability
+The scalability could be considered from 2 aspects.
+ - Increase the volume of questions.
+   - If there are multiple sites, questions of different site can be stored in different table
+   - If one site has a large amount of questions, a further partition could be applied, e.g. split the questions into hard, medium and easy, or simply into section #.
+ - Increase the volume of users.
+   - UUID can be used to partition the database because of its natural randomness.
+   - Distributed system could be applied to enable expand elastically.
+     - A Message Queue could serve as a waiting line.
+     - Multiple workers could be defined to digest the requested data
+     - A cluster management and election strategy could be used to keep workers alive.
+     - A distributed database could be used if one database faces performance bottlenecks.